 Vernon is a somewhat small town located in the state of New Jersey.
 With a population of 7,864 people and two constituent neighborhoods, Vernon is the 238th largest community in New Jersey.

 Unlike some towns, Vernon isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Vernon are a mix of both white- and blue-collar jobs.
 Overall, Vernon is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Vernon who work in office and administrative support (13.36%), sales jobs (13.13%), and management occupations (9.86%).
+There are especially a lot of people living in Vernon who work in sales jobs (13.34%), office and administrative support (12.49%), and management occupations (7.50%).

+Vernon is a somewhat ethnically-diverse town.
 The people who call Vernon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vernon residents report their race to be White, followed by Black or African-American.
 Vernon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.72% of the town’s residents.
-Important ancestries of people in Vernon include Italian, German, English, and Polish.
+People of Hispanic or Latino origin account for 13.71% of the town’s residents.
+Important ancestries of people in Vernon include Italian, German, Polish, and English.

 The most common language spoken in Vernon is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.